strumer69/HexHpc/README.md

 # HexHpc
-experience working with linux cluster of THD Deggendorf
+### Experience working with linux cluster of THD Deggendorf.

 This is my first step working with the HEXHPC cluster at THD Deggendorf.
 Let’s start with a simple C++ “Hello World” example.